A Beach Bag Full of Summer Learning Resources

 - Use this checklist from the Center for Summer Learning to identify high-quality summer learning programs.

 - Audiobooks are a great alternative to summer reading, especially for children who read slowly.
-Check out our or download free and low-priced audiobooks from Librivox and AudibleKids.
+Download free and low-priced audiobooks from Librivox and AudibleKids.

 - Check out YALSA's Quick Picks for Reluctant Young Adult Readers, an annual list of books of interest reluctant readers ages 12-18.